-A group of schoolgirls were busy with selfies on one of the arched stone bridges.
+A group of schoolgirls was busy with selfies on one of the arched stone bridges.
 I can’t recall another trip where I felt engulfed in a foreign land, but completely safe and loving the day-long walk among the canals.
 Harris found me late in the afternoon and asked if I wanted to visit a Buddhist temple.
-I’m game for most everything so we zigzagged out of the old part of Xitang, jumped in the car and drove a short distance to the temple.
+I’m game for almost everything so we zigzagged out of the old part of Xitang, jumped in the car, and drove a short distance to the temple.

 There was a worship service of sorts going on; most of the room was filled with monks save for a few women at the back of the temple wearing dark robes.
 They turned to look at me as we entered, smiled, and gestured me to join them.
 It was one of the moments where there were no cultural boundaries and to this day remains a treasured memory.

 After the second night in Xitang, we would head to Zhouzhuang, one of the most commercialized of water towns that sees a large number of visitors during the day.
 The great thing about a private driver/guide is you can stop anywhere there is something intriguing to see or photograph.
 By now, Harris was starting to understand me and how focused I was on photography.
 He suggested a stop in another tiny water town where the local market was in full swing.